 During school events, e.g. the Nativity Play, adults will be asked to only photograph their own children during the performance.

-USE OF VILLAGE PLAYING FIELD / CHURCH
+USE OF VILLAGE PLAYING FIELD / VILLAGE HALL / CHURCH

-Adequate adult supervision is required when walking the children to and from the village playing fiel, church or village d and church.
+Adequate adult supervision is required when walking the children to and from the village playing field, church or village hall.
 A member of teaching staff must supervise such journeys.
 All adults should use the high visibility jackets available in each classroom.
 Children must walk in single file along the purpose built footpath.

-A first aid kit and a mobile phone, should be taken by the teacher.
+A first aid kit, the walkie talkie and a mobile phone, should be taken by the teacher.

-VILLAGE WELLY WALKS & FIELD AND FOREST LEARNING
+VILLAGE WELLY WALKS, FIELD AND FOREST LEARNING

 The necessary risk assessments will be carried out by the teacher before the activity takes place.
-Staff will make pupils aware of any relevant hazards before the walk takes place, and a first aid kit and mobile phone will be taken.
+Staff will make pupils aware of any relevant hazards before the walk takes place, and a first aid kit, walkie talkie and mobile phone will be taken.
 All adults, including volunteers, will wear high visibility vests.

 WORKING AT HEIGHT